GrassHopper1977/CHERIoT_Experiments/README.md

 # CHERIoT_Experiments
 Our experiments with the Secure CHERIoT Ibex core on the Sonata Board from lowRISC.
+This is not intended to be any kind of replacement for the official documentation, it's more of a historical document for us during our experiments with the Sonata board but it may be of use to some.

 # Installing Development Environment on Windows
 I'm not ashamed to admit that I use Visual Studio Code on Winodws as my preferred IDE (I just have too many otehr programs on there to be constantly switching back and forth with Linux).
-There are some user guides for setting up teh Sonata Board and the IDE but they don't all appear to be updated.
+There are some user guides for setting up the Sonata Board and the IDE but they don't all appear to be updated.
 I will document the entire process here with date and version information so that you can just for yourself.

 ## Sources of help and information
 1. [Getting started with the Sonata board](https://lowrisc.github.io/sonata-system/doc/guide/index.html) This is the main documentation for the Sonata board and should be kept up to date.